xoors/design-guide/README.md

 + Make sure all client logics and contents are cacheable on CDN (Content Delivery Network).
 Set appropriate cache settings and expiration time.
 + Remove unused JS and CSS components.
 Avoid from blindly using common superset framework.
 Common framework tends to be packaged with all supported components which all of them may not be used in your application.
 + Use 'rem' instead of 'px' to reduce hardcode logic and redundant code in CSS.
-+ Adopt 'Client MVC' design, do not use server side to process UI / UX logic.
++ Adopt 'Client MVC' design, do not generate the UI on the server.
 + Use 'Single Page Application' design.
 + HTML DOM processing is slow, adopt 'Virtual DOM' approach.
 + Clean segregation between UI / UX, Content, and Data logic.